History of Ivanka Trump in Timeline

 2021: Government Accountability Office Audit

-In 2021, a Government Accountability Office audit concluded that Trump's initiative, which spent $265 million a year of taxpayer money on 19 women's empowerment projects, failed to target the money towards projects that related to women's empowerment, and did not measure the impact of the spending.
+In 2021, a Government Accountability Office audit concluded that Ivanka Trump's initiative, which spent $265 million a year of taxpayer money on 19 women's empowerment projects, failed to target the money towards projects that related to women's empowerment, and did not measure the impact of the spending.

-2021: Became Resident of Surfside, Florida
+2021: Residence in Surfside, Florida

 Since leaving Washington in 2021, Ivanka Trump and her husband have been residents of Surfside, Florida.

-March 2022: Supplied Meals to Ukrainian Families
+March 2022: Support for Ukrainian Families

-In March 2022, Ivanka Trump collaborated with nonprofit organizations CityServe, City of Destiny, and Mercy Chefs to supply a million meals to Ukrainian families.
+In March 2022, Ivanka Trump collaborated with the nonprofit organizations CityServe, City of Destiny, and Mercy Chefs to supply a million meals to Ukrainian families.

-June 2022: Testified to January 6 Committee
+June 2022: Testimony on January 6 Attack

-November 2022: Commented on Father's 2024 Presidential Bid
+November 2022: Comments on Father's Potential 2024 Presidential Bid

 In November 2022, Ivanka Trump was asked about her father's 2024 bid for presidency.

-2024: Father's Presidential Bid
+2024: Father's Potential Presidential Bid

 In November 2022, Ivanka Trump was asked about her father's 2024 bid for presidency.